taolson/Admiran/doc/Language.md

 ### `tuple` types

 Miranda2 supports a family of n-ary tuple types which are dynamically created during compilation.
-An n-ary tuple type is specified as a comma-separated list of type expressions, enclosed in parenthesis, and an n-ary tuple valule is specified as a comma-separated list of expressions, enclosed in parenthesis.
-Since tuple types are built-in and not created via algebraic data type definitions, they don't have support for the automatic derivation of ordI and showI instances.
+An n-ary tuple type is specified as a comma-separated list of type expressions, enclosed in parenthesis, and an n-ary tuple value is specified as a comma-separated list of expressions, enclosed in parenthesis.
+Since tuple types are built-in and not created via algebraic data type definitions, they don't have support for the automatic derivation of `ord` and `show` instances.
 Instead, they must have manually-written instances.
 Instances for 2-tuples (pairs) are provided in the `<stdlib>` library, and instances for n-tuples 3 through 7 are provided in the `<mirandaExtensions>` library.
 The instance functions are named `showtuple` *n* or `cmptuple` *n*, where *n* is the arity of the tuple, e.g.:

     showtuple3 showint showint showchar (5, 6, 'a')